HAadams/Offroad-Panoptic-Segmentation/README.md

 ```

-This means the ROI (instance) head will have size 4 and the semantic head will have size 4 (3 stuff classes + void class)

-We found that Detectron2 assigns ID mapping for instances.
-For example
+### Dataset Registeration

-The dataset registeration can simply then be done throug the following code
+The dataset registeration can simply be done through the following code.
+Note that detectron2 adds the _separated suffix to the name of your dataset (i.e. RUGD_train_separated)

 ```python